 The other exception we occasionally make is allowing them to use their school learning program on the computer for a short period.
 They have a school subscription for Reading Eggs here in Australia, which encourages learning, similar to ABC Mouse.
 When we allow this, it is for half an hour only.

 In saying this, they almost never ask for it anyway, preferring to play with their toys instead.

-Creating limits on technology for our children has made a notable difference to their behaviour.
+Creating limits on technology for our children has made a notable difference in their behaviour.
 It has also improved their moods and willingness to help out around the home.
-They are happier, calmer and better friends when we reduce their technology time.
+They are happier, more resilient, calmer and better friends when we reduce their technology time.
 This is a huge win in our household!

 It also means more engaged time together as a family, without the distraction of technology.
 This is by far one of my favourite benefits of limiting screen time for our children.